afsalthaj/afsalthaj.github.io/src/content/blog/transforming-data-engineering-with-golem-timeline.md

 In real-world scenarios, computation of a complex query involves running queries for primitives.
 For example, here is an example from the video distribution domain, where `CompletionRate` is derived from the primitives `Total Number of Playback Attempts Count` and `Total Number of Completed Playbacks`.

-Once you start running a golem-timeline job to compute the above metrics, each worker will be responsible for computing certain parts of this computation.
+Once you start running a durable-timeline-analytics job to compute the above metrics, each worker will be responsible for computing certain parts of this computation.
 Golem-Timeline naturally may tackle this problem more like a map-reduce job, where we will have some final reducer workers that pull results from other intermediate workers and aggregate the results.

 Let's say as part of the above computation, there is a reducer worker (`rw1`) that aggregates partial sums of playback attempts, and another (`rw2`) for completed playbacks, and a third (`rw3`) that divides these values.